redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

 </div>

+Now, we want to be able to edit an existing book.
 In the Application folder, we already have this `UpdateBookCommand`:

 ```php
 // src/Bookstore/Application/Command/UpdateBookCommand.php